apache/jena-site/source/documentation/rdfconnection/__index.md

 ## Query Usage

-`RDFConnection` provides methods for each of the SPARQL query forms (`SELECT`, `CONSTRUCT`, `DESCRIBE`, `ASK`) as well as a way to get the lower level `QueryExecution` for specialized configuration.
+`RDFConnection` provides methods for each of the SPARQL query forms (`SELECT`, `CONSTRUCT`, `DESCRIBE`, `ASK`) as well as a way to get the `QueryExecution` for specialized configuration.
 When creating an `QueryExecution` explicitly, care should be taken to close it.

 If the application wishes to capture the result set from a SELECT query and retain it across the lifetime of the transaction or `QueryExecution`, then the application should create a copy which is not attached to any external system with `ResultSetFactory.copyResults`.

-      try ( RDFConnection conn = RDFConnectionFactory.connect("foo") ) {
+      try ( RDFConnection conn = RDFConnection.connect("https://...") ) {
           ResultSet safeCopy =
               Txn.execReadReturn(conn, ()-> {
                   // Process results by row: